vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-iii-arthook-framework.markdown

 The last step is load our own method implementation into the application's memory.
 We use the DexClassLoader using a DEX file as container.
 Finally we just need to change the target method's pointer make pointing it to your own method.

-ARTHook is composed by three elements:
+ARTHook consists of three component:

 * core
 * Java API bridge
-* Java "patch" code
+* Java "patch" code (defined by users)

-The core is written in C and the other parts are in Java.
-The API bridge permits the communication with the core from the user-defined Java patch code.
+The core is written in C. The API bridge permits the communication with the core from the user-defined Java "patch" code.
 Users can defines they own "patch" methods using Java language, this facility permits to use Android API inside the "patch" method code.

 Let's start explaining the Java API bridge.
 At this time there is only one exposed API: _callOriginalMethod_ calls the original method.
 Its signature is: